cssgunc/tech-team-tutorial/README.md

         - A single dot `.` refers to the current folder you're in.
 Two dots `..` refers to the folder one level up.
 Running `cd ..` will bring you up one folder relative to your current location.
             - Eg. If I am in `/c/Users/AustinWang/Documents` and I run `cd ..`,  I will end up in `/c/Users/AustinWang`
             - You can chain these with slashes.
 So `cd ../../..` will bring you up three levels.
     1. `code`: If you installed Visual Studio Code and added it to your path during installation, this command will open it from terminal.
+If you're not using VS Code, you can ignore this command.
-        - You can type `code .` to run VS Code and open your current folder.
+        - You can type `code PATH/TO/FOLDER_OR_FILE' to open a folder or file directly in VS Code.
+        - Eg. Type `code .` to open the folder you're currently in with VS Code.
 1. Determine where you want to create the folder for this project.
 You don't need to actually create a folder yet.
     - Eg. I've decided to use my `Documents` folder.
 1. Using the commands above, navigate to the location you've chosen.